chlehdwon/RDB2G-Bench/README.md

 This is the official implementation of the paper **RDB2G-Bench: A Comprehensive Benchmark for Automatic Graph Modeling of Relational Databases.**

-**RDB2G-Bench** is a easy-to-use framework for benchmarking graph-based analysis and prediction tasks by converting relational database data into graphs.
+**RDB2G-Bench** is an easy-to-use framework for benchmarking graph-based analysis and prediction tasks by converting relational database data into graphs.

 ## Installation